syncfusion-content/blazor-docs/blazor/sparkline/chart-types.md

 ---
 layout: post
-title: Chart Types in the Blazor Sparkline component | Syncfusion
+title: Chart Types in Blazor Sparkline Component | Syncfusion
-description: Learn here all about the chart types of Syncfusion Sparkline (SfSparkline) component and more.
+description: Learn here all about Chart Types in Syncfusion Blazor Sparkline component and more.
 platform: Blazor
 control: Sparkline Charts
 documentation: ug
 ---

-# Chart Types in Blazor Sparkline (SfSparkline)
+# Chart Types in Blazor Sparkline Component

 The different type of shapes can be used to represent the Sparkline Chart, and the type of Sparkline Chart can be changed by specifying the [`Type`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfSparkline-1.html#Syncfusion_Blazor_Charts_SfSparkline_1_Type) property.